For inserting a responsive <picture>

 Don’t forget to re-provision your server after changing this value.

-If an error occurs during the resizing process or if there’s invalid syntax, ResponsivePics will display or return an error.
+If an error occurs during the resizing process or if there’s invalid syntax, ResponsivePics will display or return an error when WP_DEBUG_DISPLAY

 PHP